pokarats/transformer_pytorch/README.md

 sphinx-quickstart on Tue Jan  5 17:20:17 2021.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. -->
-# Build Your Own Transformer’s documentation!
+# Build Your Own Transformer’s README

 Implementation of the Transformer model.
 The submission also includes wrapper code for using the model for training and testing in a translation.